Enabling an integrated and connected pharmacy workforce:

 As managing the health of patients becomes more complex due to the increasing prevalence of multiple long-term conditions and the development of new innovative medicines, the need for pharmacy expertise will only increase.
 The public must be assured that pharmacists can provide increasingly complex services safely, which will require pharmacy teams to continually build on their competence and constantly develop and advance their practice.

 - Ensure that all pharmacy teams providing NHS services, including in the community pharmacy setting, are recognised and valued as key workers

-Community pharmacists and their teams provide expertise in all aspects of medicines, health advice and prevention, tackling health inequalities, supporting long term conditions and treating self-limiting common clinical conditions.
-They are contracted to provide services in local communities on behalf of the NHS and remained open throughout the pandemic despite the risks involved.
+Pharmacists working in all sectors and their teams provide expertise in all aspects of medicines, health advice and prevention, tackling health inequalities, supporting long term conditions and treating self-limiting common clinical conditions.
+Community pharmacies are contracted to provide services in local communities on behalf of the NHS and remained open throughout the pandemic despite the risks involved.
 In our consultations with members and engagement events with pharmacists, colleagues told us that greater recognition as an essential part of the patient journey is very much needed.

 Community pharmacy teams are NHS service providers and must be recognised as such.
 They should have access to support and benefits, including mental health and wellbeing support, in the same way as other primary care providers contracted to deliver NHS services.

 - Promote and invest in the pharmacy profession as an attractive career choice